duedil-ltd/portainer/README.md

 Given an existing Apache Mesos cluster, Portainer can get to work right away.
 If you're new to Mesos, you can try out the Vagrant box provided, or learn more about the [Apache Mesos Architecture](http://mesos.apache.org/documentation/latest/mesos-architecture/) and [get started](http://mesos.apache.org/gettingstarted/).

-**Note: If you are _not_ using the External Containerizer + Docker integration (with [our containerizer](http://github.com/duedil-ltd/mesos-docker-containerizer)/[deimos](https://github.com/mesosphere/deimos)) this framework will not work for you as it stands.
-This also goes for the docker containerizer released in 0.20.0 as it does not support the `--privileged` option.**
+*Note: If you are using Apache Mesos with the built in Docker Containerizer released with version 0.20.0, Portainer won't yet work.
+This is pending the release of [this commit](https://github.com/apache/mesos/blob/master/include/mesos/mesos.proto#L886).*

 --------------------------------------------------------------------------------